equinor/ccs-scripts/docs/azure/get-started.md

 <br />
 <br />

 2. To gain <span style="background-color: #DFF5FF">access to Azure</span> and <span style="background-color: #DFF5FF">create your project area</span>, send a request to Hans Rune Bue (TDI OG SUB HPC-team) with the following information.
-Content highlighted in bold need to be changed according to your needs:
+Content highlighted in bold needs to be changed according to your needs:

     - Email title:
     >"Request for extra CCS project into the S268 subscription"